getCompass/userbot/README.md

 - The length of the command must not exceed 80 characters.
 - The command can have parameters enclosed in square brackets.
 In this case, the pattern for defining commands for the bot will "ignore" them during processing, treating them as a sent parameter. <br> For example, a bot command list includes the command: "send the message to the member [ID]".
 If the message "/send message to member [1666]" is sent to the chat, the parser will define it as a command.
 - Commands can contain Cyrillic and Latin alphabet symbols, numbers and an underscore.
-For example, /help, /client info [ID], /set_timer 10 min.
+For example,

 > /help
 >
-> /client info [ID]
+> /whose client [ID]
 >
 > /set_timer 10min

-The method's response will return the request_id of the request that is executed asynchronously.
-The result of the execution can be received by using the [/request/get](#post-requestget) method.<br>
-The result will be a standard "ok" response with no data inside.
+The result will be a default "ok" response with no data inside.

 <details><summary>Data example for the request body and the executing result</summary>
 <br>